TracyMichael/Loan-Qualification-Application/README.md

 ```

-Further detail denoting requirements and verions is available in the requirements file.
+Further details denoting requirements and verions are available in the requirements file.

 [Requirements](./Starter_Code/loan_qualifier_app/requirements.txt)